paradx/UHB-CC1-ERB/README.md

 * [Project Pythia](https://projectpythia.org/) has some great resources for learning Python
 * Learn more about [Python for Atmosphere and Ocean Scientists](https://carpentries-lab.github.io/python-aos-lesson/) using Software Carpentry lesson plans.
-* I have a longer workshop on [Python for Earth Science with Rebekah](https://youtube.com/playlist?list=PLlcgQ3Rl-9fR4oOmfeKPKHuk2Lj57bNJy) that is more beginner focused.
+* I have a longer workshop, [Python for Earth Sciences with Rebekah](https://youtu.be/OjX1nDIWDh0), that was presented at the AGU 2022 Fall Meeting that is more beginner focused.
 * Register for the short course at the [2023 AMS Annual Meeting](https://www.ametsoc.org/index.cfm/ams/education-careers/careers/professional-development/short-courses1/making-beautiful-images-of-noaa-satellite-data-using-python/
 )!
 Virtual and in-person options available.
-* Read my eBook [Earth observation using Python : a practical programming guide](https://umaryland.on.worldcat.org/oclc/1240265984) which is availabel for free from the UMD library.
+* Read my eBook [Earth observation using Python : a practical programming guide](https://umaryland.on.worldcat.org/oclc/1240265984) which is available for free from the UMD library.